Not got enough time? Get this blog post as a handy FREE ebook right now!

 Think about what you’re wearing at the conference

 Don’t give over valuable T-shirt space to your favourite stoner movie.
 That’s some crucial branding space right there, and you’re the human billboard that’s going to deliver it.
 Make branded T-shirts with a memorable picture/quote is PR in itself!

-20. Take some time to walk around the show floor
+Tip #20: Take some time to walk around the show floor

 It’s always work walking around the who if you can.
 You’ll likely bump into a few names/faces you recognise, or journalists to potentially mingle with.

-21. Be sure to follow-up on your meetings
+Tip #21: Be sure to follow-up on your meetings

-You should follow-up with a journalist no later than two weeks after the conference (while also bearing in mind that a journalist has a lot of post-conference work too).
+It’s an essential part of your games industry event PR strategy that you follow-up with a journalist no later than two weeks after the conference (while also bearing in mind that a journalist has a lot of post-conference work too).